EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

 4. Throttle to "Slow 3G" and check the ordering: nothing for 200 ms, then the skeleton, then the chart.

+→ **Done when** the chart arrives in its own chunk, the skeleton appears only past 200 ms, and a chunk error retries once before giving up.

 ### 2. `Suspense` — `src/components/ProfilePanel.vue`

 1. Wrap `UserProfile` in a `<Suspense>` with `ProfileSkeleton` as `#fallback`.